chemerisuk/cordova-plugin-firebase-messaging/README.md

     console.log("New background FCM message: ", payload);
 });
 ```
-NOTE: on iOS make sure notification payload contains key `content-available` with value `1`.
+NOTE: on iOS make sure notification payload contains key `content-available` with value `1` (or [option `contentAvailable`](https://firebase.google.com/docs/reference/admin/node/firebase-admin.messaging.messagingoptions.md#messagingoptionscontentavailable) to `true` if you are using firebase admin SDK).
 Otherwise this callback is never fired.

 ### requestPermission(_options_)
 Grant permission to recieve push notifications (will trigger prompt on iOS).